Home » Food and Drinks » Oatmeal Strawberry Jam Bars

-These oatmeal strawberry jam bars deliver the perfect balance of sweetness, crunch, and gooey goodness.
-And they’re versatile!
+These oatmeal strawberry jam bars deliver the perfect balance of flavor and versatility!
 I enjoy them for breakfast, dessert, or an afternoon snack.
-Since you’re making them at home with ingredients you choose, you can make them as nutritious as you want and adjust the flavors to your liking.

-I like healthy oatmeal jam bars, so I when I make them I use organic preserves and regular rolled oats.
-Something that might surprise you is how easy it is to get kids to eat breakfast when you offer them one of these.
-After all, what kid in her right mind will turn down a breakfast cookie?
+I like to make these oatmeal jam bars as clean as possible, so I when I make them I use organic preserves and regular rolled oats.
+It’s easy to get the kids to eagerly have a breakfast cookie.

 You probably have most, if not all of the ingredients in your pantry and fridge.
 Here are the items you’ll need: